tkuenneth/CMP-Unit-Converter/README.md

 modules("jdk.unsupported.desktop")
 ```

-- Fix `ould not resolve all files for configuration ':kotlinNativeBundleConfiguration'` by adding
+- Fix `could not resolve all files for configuration ':kotlinNativeBundleConfiguration'` on Linux on ARM by adding

 ```
 if (!System.getProperty("os.name").lowercase().contains("linux"))